A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 where the induced map $\big \langle p,p'\big \rangle\colon M \to B\times B'$ is a fibration.
-If all three spaces are HF, we will say this is a HF fibrant span or a fibrant span of HF spaces. \end{Definition} \begin{Remark} Consider the Hurewicz / Str\o m model structure on $\CGWH$; see \cite{Str}.
+If the spaces, $B,B'$ and $M$ are all HF, we will say this is a HF fibrant span or a fibrant span of HF spaces. \end{Definition} \begin{Remark} Consider the Hurewicz / Str\o m model structure on $\CGWH$; see \cite{Str}.
 Let $\Lambda$ be the category $\{-1 \leftarrow 0 \rightarrow 1\}$.
 This is an inverse category in the sense used in, for instance, \cite[\S 5.1]{Hovey}.
-If we give the injective model structure to $\CGWH^{\Lambda}$, then weak equivalences and cofibrations are given objectwise, see \cite[Theorem 5.1.3]{Hovey}, whilst the fibrant spans are precisely the fibrant objects in that category, $\CGWH^{\Lambda}$. \end{Remark} \begin{Example} To obtain lots of examples of such fibrant spans, we can use the classical fibrant replacement process for turning an arbitrary map into a fibration, and then apply that in a suitable way to an arbitrary span.
+If we give the injective model structure to $\CGWH^{\Lambda}$, then weak equivalences and cofibrations are given objectwise, see \cite[Theorem 5.1.3]{Hovey}, whilst the fibrant objects are precisely our fibrant spans. \end{Remark} \begin{Example} Let $X$ be a space.
+The trivial span on $X$ is then This is clearly not a fibrant span if $X$ is non-empty, so we want to replace it by a fibrant one.
+Consider, where $X^I$ is the space of functions from $I=[0,1]$ to $X$,

-We first recall that fibrant replacement construction; cf. \cite[Chapter 7, \S 3]{May}.
-This replaces an arbitrary map, $f:A\to B$, by a fibration.
-We first form the path space, $B^I$, with $e^0(B):B^I\to B$ being `evaluation at 0'.
-This is a fibration, and we can form the pullback along $f$,